matthew-brett/sp-ai-post/notes.md

 issue](https://github.com/scientific-python/summit-2025/issues/35) for some
 summaries and debate after the discussion.

+## Terms

+When we refer to AI in this document, we mean large language models trained on datasets of code with licenses requiring attribution, such as such as Github Copilot, Cursor, ChatGPT and Claude.

 ## A straightforward case

 Let us say that we write a code file — call this `our_code.py` — to which